Marcel Lotka

-Marcel Laurenz Lotka (born 25 May 2001) is a professional footballer who plays as a goalkeeper for club Fortuna Düsseldorf.
+Marcel Laurenz Lotka (born 25 May 2001) is a professional footballer who plays as a goalkeeper for club Energie Cottbus.
 Born in Germany, he represented Poland as a youth international.

 Career

 In March 2022, Lotka signed a two-year contract with Borussia Dortmund II, starting in the 2022–23 season, but after several games in the starting line-up of Hertha BSC with positive acclaim, the Berlin-based club started exploring options to reverse the deal and keep the player for the next season.
 However, this appeal was unsuccessful; in May 2022, Lotka's move to Dortmund was officially confirmed.

 On 9 July 2025, he signed with 2.
 Bundesliga club Fortuna Düsseldorf.

+On 15 June 2026, Lotka moved to 3.
+Liga club Energie Cottbus.